Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of gaspeite

 • Gaspeite is traditionally associated with support for the heart, the gallbladder and the lungs.
-In some symbolic interpretations, it is described as a stone that may accompany the balance of the cardiorespiratory system, encouraging better physical endurance and a more harmonious circulation.
+In some interpretations, it is described as a stone that may accompany the balance of the cardiorespiratory system, encouraging better physical endurance and a more harmonious circulation.
 These associations reflect a holistic vision of the connection between breathing, vitality and bodily energy.

 • Thanks to its reputed calming qualities, gaspeite is also mentioned in certain traditions as an accompaniment for digestive discomfort.
-It is then symbolically associated with the easing of gastrointestinal disturbances, nausea or sensations of heaviness, and with the pursuit of a more fluid and balanced digestive function.
+It is then associated with the easing of gastrointestinal disturbances, nausea or sensations of heaviness, and with the pursuit of a more fluid and balanced digestive function.

 • Within the framework of lithotherapy, gaspeite is sometimes linked to metabolism.
 It is described as a stone that may accompany the regulation of appetite and the maintenance of a harmonious metabolism, particularly within a broader approach focused on weight balance and a more conscious relationship with food.

-• Gaspeite is also mentioned in some traditions for its symbolic connection with blood sugar regulation.
+• Gaspeite is also mentioned in some traditions for its connection with blood sugar regulation.
 It is then associated, in an interpretative sense, with support for the endocrine system and the search for stability in functions related to sugar and energy, especially in contexts of metabolic vulnerability.

 • On an emotional level, gaspeite is often described as a grounding stone.
-Its green hue symbolically connects it to the earth, stability and rootedness.
+Its green hue connects it to the earth, stability and rootedness.
 It is associated with a sense of inner security and improved emotional regulation, encouraging openness of the heart, kindness and the strengthening of emotional bonds.

 • It is also referred to as a stone of emotional release.
 In certain interpretations, gaspeite accompanies work on resentment, anger or past emotional wounds, supporting a process of letting go and inner reconciliation.
 This symbolic dimension is linked to the pursuit of lasting calm and emotional well-being.